 The K-9 as a tool versus a weapon?

 It is largely a matter of semantics as to whether the K-9 is used as a tool or weapon.
 The fact of the matter is that attack trained police canines bite forcefully with a “full mouth” bite, and consequently, this can cause severe injury and, in rare instances, death.
 Calibration the amount of force exerted by a dog when it bites is difficult to ascertain scientifically, but some authors estimate that the force is between 500 – 1500 pounds per square inch.
 Some authors equate the force from a bite similar to the force of a car running over a person’s arm or a baton with 3 cm spikes at the end of the baton forcefully striking the victim.
-Three centimeters is approximately the length of the canine teeth of a dog the size of a German Shepherd or Belgian melinois.
+Three cm is approximately the length of the canine teeth of a dog the size of a German Shepherd or Belgian melinois.

 Appellate courts have ruled that the force of the dog bite falls just below that of a deadly force.
 Nonetheless, from an animal behavior perspective, appellate court rulings on this issue are misguided.
 A dog bite is a deadly force, as witnessed in the 2016 incident in Grover Beach, California, in which a “retired” Belgian melinois escaped from the backyard of its handler and viciously mauled and may have partially consumed the flesh of a 56-year-old man.
 About 40 people are killed annually by dogs in the United States.
 This author is aware of about five other fatalities have occurred in the apprehension of suspects by attack-trained police canines.